Many beginners are not aware of the many different Doubles Formations you can use to win points in doubles tennis.

-The Both Up Doubles Formation is in my opinion the strongest doubles formation you can use in tennis as it puts the most pressure on your opponents and is the formation used by advanced and pro tennis players.
+The Both Up Doubles Formation is in my opinion the strongest option you can use in doubles tennis as it puts the most pressure on your opponents and is used by advanced and pro players.

 Although there is a risk of being lobbed if you are both at the net, you need to learn to anticipate the lob as the benefits of having two at the net outweigh the risk of being lobbed.

-Although the Both Up Doubles Formation is the strongest formation you can use in doubles tennis, unfortunately, you won’t see it used too often at the recreational level as many players fear getting lobbed if they are too far forward.
+Although the Both Up Formation is the strongest option you can use in doubles, unfortunately, you won’t see it used too often at the recreational level as many players fear getting lobbed if they are too far forward.

-This is a shame as if you master this formation, it can make doubles seem very easy.
+This is a shame as if you master the Both Up strategy, it can make doubles seem very easy.